emapco/ToDoListNg/README.md

 An Angular web application to create, read, edit and delete tasks.

 This app is currently hosted on the AWS cloud platform in an EC2 instance.
+[Link to app](https://ecortes.me/todolistng)